 Looking Into Ncino's Return On Capital Employed

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in Ncino's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q1, Ncino posted an ROCE of -0.04%.

 ROCE is an important metric for the comparison of similar companies.
 A relatively high ROCE shows Ncino is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.

-For Ncino, the return on capital employed ratio shows the current amount of assets may not actually be helping the company achieve higher returns, a note many investors will take into account when making long-term financial decisions.
+In Ncino's case, the ROCE ratio shows the amount of assets may not be helping the company achieve higher returns.
+Investors may take this into account before making any long-term financial decisions.

 Q1 Earnings Recap